ex7r3me/100-days-of-code/r1-log.md

 ### R1D33
 I wrote test for Redux Saga and Reducers in the react native app. it was fun, although I had some problems with showing coverage in the vscode.
 I like to go TDD for the rest of project.  https://github.com/ex7r3me/fooname-mobile

+### R1D34
+I've added more test for other saga and reducers, added header and avatar images to drawer component and made some cleanup in main screen  https://github.com/ex7r3me/fooname-mobile